geopandas/geopandas/doc/source/docs/user_guide/geometric_manipulations.rst

   smallest rectangular polygon (with sides parallel to the coordinate axes) that contains each object.

+.. method:: GeoSeries.node

+  Returns a :class:`~geopandas.GeoSeries` of MultiLineString geometries where no lines touch each other but only touch at end points.
+Non-linear input points will result in an empty MultiLineString.

 .. method:: GeoSeries.simplify(tolerance, preserve_topology=True)

   Returns a :class:`~geopandas.GeoSeries` containing a simplified representation of